-Drones are quickly becoming one of the U.S. military's primary weapons as the administration shifts from big wars to small ones.
+Drones are quickly becoming one of the U.S. military's primary weapons as the U.S. counterterrorism shifts from engaging in traditional, specified armed conflicts to targeting and killing individuals regardless of their location.
 Here's what you need to know.

 What are drones?

 Unmanned Arial Vehicles (UAVs), commonly known as “drones” are aerial systems that can be remotely controlled for short and long range military and civilian purposes.
 Drones are usually equipped with a camera and can also be armed with missiles.
-While surveillance drones lead to privacy and civil liberties concerns, FCNL focuses primarily on the use of armed drones which can be used to kill.
+While surveillance drones lead to privacy and civil liberties concerns, FCNL focuses primarily on the use of lethal drone strikes.

-How many drones does the U.S have and how much do they cost?
+How many drones does the U.S. have?
+How much do drones cost?

 According to recent reports, the Pentagon now has some 7,000 aerial drones, compared with fewer than 50 a decade ago.
-The fiscal year 2012 budget included nearly $5 billion for drone research, development and procurement.
+The fiscal year 2016 budget included $2.9 billion for drone research, development, and procurement.
 This figure represents the known costs; it does not include funding that may be classified.
 The CIA has about 30 Predator and Reaper drones, which are operated by Air Force pilots from a U.S. military base in an unnamed U.S. state.
-The Department of Homeland Security has at least nine unarmed Predator drones with a tenth purchase planned for September 2012.
+The Department of Homeland Security has at least ten unarmed Predator drones, costing approximately $62 million a year.
 The cost per flight hour varies by type of drone.
 Predator and Reaper drones cost about $2,500-3,500 per flight hour; larger armed systems such as the military’s Global Hawk cost about 10 times as much: approximately $30,000 per flight hour.

 What is Congress’ role regarding drones?